karmaniverous/stan/.stan/system/stan.system.md

   - Verify that the user explicitly requested a new handoff.
   - Verify that this is not the first user message in the thread.
   - Verify that the user’s message did not contain a prior handoff (title line “Handoff — …”) unless they explicitly asked for a new one.
-  - If any check fails, suppress the handoff and instead proceed with the “Assistant startup checklist”.
+  - If any check fails, suppress the handoff and proceed with normal startup.

 Required structure (headings and order)